AndyWei/deprecated/README.md

  - Login system with forgot password and reset password
  - Abusive login attempt detection
- - User roles for accounts and admins
  - Facilities for notes and status updates
- - Admin groups with shared permissions
- - Admin level permissions that override group permissions

 ## Questions and contributing